HEAPLab/TAFFO-submodule-init/PragmaNotes.md

  - parse them and add as attributes to varDecl AST nodes, to avoid modifying the current Taffo Init implementation

 ## To do
- - write a clang plugin for taffo pragmas to use instead of a custom version of clang
+ - write a clang plugin for taffo pragmas to use instead of a custom version of clang -> DONE
  - write a syntax for Fortran taffo pragmas which cannot be transformed into attributes
  - parse them correctly in taffo init module.
  - implement pragma handling in taffo.